3mdeb/verified-boot/verified_boot_main.md

 #### Heads

 Heads consists of a custom coreboot[^Heads_coreboot][^coreboot] firmware and a minimal Linux kernel embedded in the SPI chip[^Heads_intro].
+It is a complete package of firmware components that allows to boot the operating system securely.

 The main point of Heads is to move the authority to verify the trust towards a computer system from an OEM or a corporation back to the user.

 Heads[^Heads_by_trammel_hudson] uses measured boot to measure the integrity of the whole system.
 This includes the proprietary binary blobs provided by the CPU vendors.
-The measurements are saved it inside the TPM module serving as an RTS for the purpose of verifying if the system's integrity was not compromised when booting next time.
+The measurements are saved inside the TPM module serving as an RTS for the purpose of verifying if the system's integrity was not compromised when booting next time.
 Additionally Heads implements verified boot by signing